jenkinsci/openshift-sync-plugin/README.md

     * "kubernetes.io/ssh-auth" map to Jenkins SSH User credentials
     * Opaque/generic secrets where the data has a "username" key and a "password" key map to Jenkins Username / Password credentials
     * Opaque/generic secrets where the data has a "ssh-privatekey" map to Jenkins SSH User credentials
+    * Opaque/generic secrets where the data has a "secrettext" key map to Jenkins Secret Text credentials
 * For a Jenkins Secret File credential, the opaque/generic secret requires the 'filename' attribute.
 See the example below:

 ```bash